alcantaravca/odin-recipes/README.md

 A simple webpage made during the foundations course on the Odin Project using the **HTML** basics instructions.

-Click on the links and see the recipe.
+Click on the links and see the recipe..